HomepageHomeSecurity SystemsThe Best Kansas City Home Security Companies

 Frontpoint

 Maybe you’ve gotten this far and your head is spinning.
 Motion sensors, camera feeds, smart hubs, automation, installation — it’s a lot to take in.
 If you are feeling a little lost, we recommend starting with Frontpoint.
-This provider keeps up with the others in terms of security.
-It offers round-the-clock professional monitoring, and its technology is all current.
-But where Frontpoint really stands out is its excellent customer service.
+This provider keeps up with the leaders on core security: round‑the‑clock professional monitoring, modern hardware, and a straightforward DIY install.
+Where Frontpoint stands out is support and onboarding.

 If you’re not sure what level of security you need, we suggest contacting Frontpoint directly.
 Its reps are patient and helpful, and will help you find the best home security system for your individual needs.